 Arriving in Jerusalem

 According to Matthew 2:1, the magi arrived in Jerusalem and began asking for the location of Christ.
 But since Christ was born in Bethlehem, why did they go to Jerusalem?
 Perhaps the star was not guiding them at that time, or at least not guiding them to the exact location.
 Their first view of the star from Persia would give them only a general idea of the location, not exact coordinates, if indeed the star was directly over Christ.
-Bethlehem is only six miles from Jerusalem.
-So from the distance of Persia, it would be impossible to tell whether the star was over Bethlehem or Jerusalem – the difference in angle is miniscule.
+Bethlehem is less than ten miles from Jerusalem.
+So from the distance of Persia, it would be impossible to tell whether the star was over Bethlehem or Jerusalem – the difference in angle is minuscule.

 But since Jerusalem was the capital city, perhaps the magi felt it would be logical to begin their search for the King there.
 Since they were asking about the location, apparently the star was no longer guiding them.
 Possibly, there had been a string of cloudy nights, or maybe the star had ceased shining at that point.
 In any event, no one in Israel seemed to know about the Messiah – another indication of the lack of faith of the majority of the people in the nation.
 Apparently, even King Herod did not know about the star.
 He asked the magi when they first saw it (Matthew 2:7).

 Herod was a wicked man who had bribed his way into office.
 He was troubled to learn that the magi were asking about this new-born king of the Jews (Matthew 2:3).
 According to Roman law, Herod was the rightful king of the Jews.
 He was apparently concerned that this Christ child would challenge his authority as king.
 He secretly met with the magi under the pretense of wanting to come and worship Christ as well.
 But his true motive was to kill the child.
 Just to be sure, he ordered all male children under the age of 2 years in Bethlehem and the surrounding regions to be slaughtered (Matthew 2:16).
 He was not about to have his throne usurped by a toddler.